-Imagine a building that just became your home, it has solar panels on the roof, all of the appliances are energy efficient, your lights turn off when you leave a room, your insulation keeps the place cool in the summer and warm in the winter.
+Imagine a building that just became your home.
+This home has solar panels on the roof and all of the appliances are energy efficient.
+The lights turn off when you leave a room and insulation keeps the place cool in the summer and warm in the winter.

 The Environmental Protection Agency (EPA) has qualified an array of appliances that “incorporate advanced technologies and use 10 to 50 percent less energy than standard appliances.”

 Lights and appliances are not the only means of energy efficiency you can employ around your home and business.
 There are different tools that can help reduce heat loss and improve general efficiency of equipment.

 While most people have a plan for their manual thermostats, smart thermostats allow you to monitor your usage throughout the day, control the temperature with an app, and be more intelligent about their scheduling.
-There are many brands that supply energy star smart thermostats, Honeywell and Nest are a couple of varieties that are applicable for incentive programs with Con Edison.
+There are many brands that supply energy star smart thermostats.
+Honeywell and Nest are a couple of varieties that are eligible for incentive programs with Con Edison.

 Another overlooked method of saving energy is through windows.
 Windows provide light, heat, and ventilation, by having an active strategy, you can utilize windows as a tool and see the product in your energy savings.
 Like appliances, these require maintenance to ensure their effectiveness from weatherproofing to having a window film or glaze.
 Energy star has standards for window performance you can use as a reference.